Kyōgyōshinshō

-In addition to frequent quotations from Buddhist sutras, Shinran often quotes the Jodo Shinshu dharma masters, who comprise the teaching lineage, which extends from Shakyamuni Buddha to Shinran's teacher Honen.
-At the beginning of each chapter Shinran begins with the phrase (in English) "Compiled by Gutoku Shinran, Disciple of Shakyamuni".
-The name Gutoku or "foolish, stubble-headed one" was the name Shinran gave himself after he was exiled from Kyoto.
+In addition to frequent quotations from Buddhist sutras, Shinran often quotes the Jodo Shinshu Masters, who comprise the teaching lineage, which extends from Shakyamuni Buddha to Shinran's teacher Hōnen.
+At the beginning of each chapter Shinran begins with the phrase "Compiled by Gutoku Shinran, Disciple of Shakyamuni."
+The name Gutoku or "Bald Fool" was the name Shinran gave himself after he was exiled from Kyoto.

 Chapter 1

 This is the shortest of the six chapters, and mostly quotes from the Larger Sutra of Immeasurable Life to explain that encountering a Buddha is extremely rare and auspicious for all beings, and that Shakyamuni Buddha's appearance in the world was expressly to propound the Pure Land teachings.

 Chapter 2

 This chapter delves in more detail the basis for Pure Land Buddhist thought namely: